jbjoeburns/IAC/Terraform/terraform.md

 The advantage of this is that the entire process of creating and terminating instances can be fully automated, saving time and therefore money.

-Provisioning is then passed onto Ansible typically.
+Provisioning is then passed onto Ansible typically, **though Terraform accepts user data and can run that too, notably to set up Ansible automatically**.

 # Using variable.tf

-Instead of defining the attributes of our instances in main.tf, which can be a security flaw if you were to upload these to GitHub.
-We can instead make use of a variable file.
+Instead of defining the attributes of our instances in main.tf, which can be a security flaw if you were to upload these to GitHub, since hackers can see what exact settings you used for your instances and therefore would find it easier to identify a point of attack.

+Though, this can be overcome by making use of a variable file.
+This is essentially a file we will define in our .gitignore, and will contain the sensitive information as variables that can be then used in the publically viewable main.tf, obscuring their actual values behind variable names.

 You do this by creating a new file called `variable.tf` then in this you define variables to call in main.tf using `var.<variable name>`.

-For example:
+An example of how you could use variable.tf to hide sensitive information:

-variable.tf
+variable.tf (**not** viewable publicly)
 ```
 variable "aws-region" {
     default = "<region here>"
 }
 ```

-main.tf
+main.tf (viewable publicly)
 ```
 provider "aws" {
 	region = var.aws-region